 If my swimmer comes to more than one week of camp, will it be repetitive?

 We strongly suggest that swimmers attend at least two weeks but no more than four.
 When perfecting technique, repetition is important.
 The drills may be similar, but the swimmer will have different lane-mates and the coach will be able to build off of what that swimmer worked on the previous week.

 What happens if my child becomes ill or injured during camp?

 Throughout the duration of camp, there will be a Health Care Supervisor on site.
 The Health Care Supervisor will evaluate the swimmer and call the contact numbers as needed.
-We work closely with Dr. Micheli’s office at Children’s Hospital and in case of emergency we may also use Mt.
-Auburn Hospital.
+We work closely with Dr. Micheli’s office at Children’s Hospital.
 It is VERY important to provide a complete medical history for the swimmer and list any medical needs or allergies in advance.

 What steps are taken for disciplinary issues?

 Should an issue arise which compromises the safety of others physically or emotionally or violates our policy of sportsmanship and respect for others, then action will be taken immediately.
 Depending on the severity of the event, the individual(s) involved would either be given a "time out" with a call to their parent/guardian or asked to leave camp for the day.
 If the issues persist and the individual is asked to leave for the rest of the week, there will be no refund for days missed.